July 31, 2020

 Healthcare: The evolving role of nurses is a natural case study.
 Historically, nurses did a lot of low-level, “cleanup” tasks.
 Over time, their potential as partners to doctors was recognized.
 In many practices, nurses are trained to perform high level tasks, including a variety of complex procedures and even initial diagnostic assessments.

-As we can see from the cross training examples above, both employees and employers benefit.
+As we can see from the cross training plan examples above, both employees and employers benefit.
 Let’s take a look at a few reasons why cross training is important in the workplace.

 Promotions from within offer employees a chance to see a long-term future with the same organization for a feeling of greater job security.
 Employers get people who perform better at a lower cost (the finding and training of outside hires is quite costly to organizations).